Times Future of Maternity 2026 | India's Largest Maternity Ecosystem Gathering

 Is Cooking in Copper Vessels Safe?

 Cooking in copper vessels is not recommended during pregnancy, especially if the vessel isn’t lined.
-Direct contact between food and copper can lead to excessive copper intake, which may cause toxicity.
+Direct contact between food and copper can lead to excessive copper intake, potentially causing toxicity.
 High copper levels during pregnancy could also increase risks like preeclampsia or neurological issues for the baby.
 Stick to drinking water stored in copper vessels, and only after consulting your doctor.

-If you’re unsure about using copper vessels, traditional alternatives like earthen pots, glass, or steel vessels are safe options.
+If you’re unsure about using copper vessels, traditional alternatives such as earthenware, glass, or steel are safe options.
 Earthen pots are especially beneficial as they naturally cool water and add essential minerals.

 Drinking water stored in copper vessels can be safe during pregnancy when done in moderation and with care.
-It may offer gentle health benefits like improved digestion and immunity support.
+It may offer gentle health benefits, such as improved digestion and immune support.
 But it’s important to use pure, well-maintained copper vessels and consult your doctor before starting.

 FAQs on Is it Safe to Drink Water Stored in Copper Vessels While Pregnant?